 A Saver Award is United’s term for their lowest-priced award tickets.
 They offer the best value for your MileagePlus miles but come with limited availability, unlike the more expensive and widely available “Everyday Awards.”

-What's the difference between a Saver Award and an Everyday Award?
+What's the difference between a United Saver Award and an Everyday Award?

 The key differences are price and availability.
-Saver Awards are cheap but scarce.
-Everyday Awards are expensive but almost always available if a seat is for sale.
-For example, a one-way business class flight to Europe might be 80,000 miles as a Saver Award, but 250,000+ miles as an Everyday Award.
+Saver Awards are the cheapest awards but have limited, capacity-controlled availability.
+Everyday Awards use dynamic pricing and are almost always available, but cost 2-5x more miles.
+For example, a one-way Polaris business class flight to Europe might cost 80,000 miles as a Saver Award, but 200,000-350,000+ miles as an Everyday Award.
+Always search for Saver Awards first to get the best value from your MileagePlus miles.

 Are Saver Awards available for all cabins like business and first class?